 The good news is that according to Eric McDonald from the iPhone Dev team, any iPhone 3GS with the new bootrom can still be jailbroken, and that the new bootrom only causes a temporary inconvenience.

-According to Eric McDonald the new bootrom interferes with the 24kpwn exploit that was used to previously jialbreak the iPhone and that it will only make the iPhone difficult to start up after it shuts down.
+According to Eric McDonald, the new bootrom interferes with the 24kpwn exploit that was used to previously jailbreak the iPhone.
+This exploit was a key method for bypassing Apple’s security measures, allowing users to install unauthorized apps and tweaks.
+The new bootrom update, however, disrupts this process, making it more challenging to jailbreak the device.
+Essentially, the update makes the iPhone difficult to start up after it shuts down.

-To reboot the iPhone you will need to plug it into your PC or Mac, so basically if your iPhone 3GS runs out of power or you shut it down it with need to be tethered for it to turn back on again.
+To reboot the iPhone, you will need to plug it into your PC or Mac.
+This means that if your iPhone 3GS runs out of power or you shut it down, it will need to be tethered for it to turn back on again.
+This tethered jailbreak is less convenient than the untethered jailbreaks that users have become accustomed to, where the device can be restarted without needing a computer.

 via Gadget Lab